fpapado/rive-offscreen-canvas/README.md

 At the moment, this is just an inline demo, and is not distributed as a library.
 It can be used as a reference for your own explorations.

-While making a framework-specific and use-case library would be workable (modulo the source issues above), I have the gut feeling that there is an intermediate, framework-agnostic layer missing.
+While making a framework- and use-case specific library would be workable (modulo some source issues above), I have the gut feeling that there is an intermediate, framework-agnostic layer missing.

 This imaginary layer could be `*-canvas-worker`, and would provide a stable API for communicating via `OffscreenCanvas` and a Rive-in-web-worker instance.
 This layer might use [`comlink`](https://github.com/GoogleChromeLabs/comlink), or some other [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) facade, to make it a bit nicer to work with.